 Unlike physical health, spotting the signs of someone suffering from mental health isn’t always that easy.
 You may have an employee that may be quieter than usual or not interacting with the rest of the team as they used to and while it might seem out of character there could be showing the first signs of being mentally unwell.

-This week our experts tell you what the biggest signs are and what you should do when you recognise one of your employees isn’t doing so well with their mental health
+This week our experts tell you what the biggest signs are and what you should do when you recognize one of your employees isn’t doing so well with their mental health

 It is often difficult to identify an individual who has a mental illness.
 This is often because the stigma associated with having a mental disorder results in employees not being open about discussing it.
 The best way for employers to identify employees needing mental health assistance is by creating a culture where it is ok to discuss mental health and by training leadership.
 Managers should be trained to promote discussions of mental health in the workplace and to recognize employees with mental illness.